mariacherifa/SFT-From-Scratch/README.md

 # SFT From Scratch

+This repository implements **Supervised Fine-Tuning (SFT) from scratch** on top of a pretrained decoder-only Transformer language model.

-This project builds directly on my previous repository MiniGPT, where I implemented a decoder-only Transformer language model from scratch and trained it for next-token prediction on the Tiny Shakespeare dataset.
+It builds directly on my previous **MiniGPT** project, where I implemented a small GPT-style Transformer from scratch in PyTorch and pretrained it with causal next-token prediction on the TinyStories dataset.

-The objective of this repository is not to build a new architecture, but to understand how a pretrained language model is transformed into an instruction-following assistant.
+The goal of this repository is not to build a larger language model or introduce a new Transformer architecture.

+Instead, the objective is to understand, at implementation level, how a pretrained language model is transformed into an **instruction-following model**.
-Instead of training on raw text, the model is fine-tuned on instruction-response pairs using the Supervised Fine-Tuning (SFT) objective.

 # From MiniGPT to Supervised Fine-Tuning